 - Drug-filled punctal plugs

-- Emerging microneedle technologies These are especially helpful for patients who struggle with drop adherence or preservative irritation.
+These options are especially helpful for patients who struggle with drop adherence or preservative irritation.

 How We Manage Glaucoma Long-Term

-- OCT at least annually
+- OCT imaging at least annually

-- Angle evaluation when indicated
+- Angle evaluation when clinically indicated

 We tailor treatment because no two glaucoma patients are exactly the same.